From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Experimentation

-To quantitatively assess the generation performance of our model at this landscape scale, we analyzed the EPC metric and the distribution of distances between generated points falling outside the ALS convex envelope and their nearest point on the envelope surface.
+For this, we analyzed the EPC metric and the distribution of distances between generated points falling outside the ALS convex envelope and their nearest point on the envelope surface.
 Figure~\ref{fig:tls_als_violin} summarizes this analysis across 10 evaluation plots, each representing a 200 meter radius ALS-only region labeled by plot name on the x-axis.
 Each violin plot shows the distribution of out-of-envelope distances, computed only for generated points that lie outside the ALS convex hull.
 The line inside each violin represents the median, while the shape reflects the underlying distance histogram.
 Text annotations above each violin indicate: (i) $N$, the number of trees generated per 200m radius region; (ii) \textit{Out}, the ratio of generated points outside the ALS convex hull (relative to the total number of points); and (iii) the mean ± standard deviation of the out-of-envelope distances.
-Across all plots, the fraction of points outside the ALS envelope remains consistently low, ranging from 1.4\% to 1.6\%, and mean distances remain below 0.2m.
-This confirms that the generative model is contained within the implicit ALS spatial convex hull constraints, even in landscape-scale scenarios demonstrating good quality generations via the EPC.
-The narrow shapes and small deviations provide strong empirical support for our containment assumption and demonstrate that the DDPM model preserves structural plausibility across diverse spatial contexts.
+Across all plots, the fraction of points outside the ALS envelope remains consistently low, ranging from 1.4\% to 1.6\%, and mean distances remain below 0.2m, demonstrating good quality generations via the EPC.
+The results in Fig. \ref{fig:tls_als_violin} provide an important consistency check linking landscape scale ALS geometry with the fine scale structure generated by ForestGen3D.
+Because ALS often undersamples subcanopy regions, a generative model could in principle hallucinate structure that violates spatial constraints or extends far beyond the areas supported by ALS evidence.
+The violin plot analysis quantitatively shows that this does not occur in practice: the model generates new subcanopy detail while remaining tightly confined to the ALS spatial envelope.
+This demonstrates that ForestGen3D enriches incomplete ALS point clouds without distorting broader landscape geometry and, consistent with earlier findings linking high EPC to low Chamfer Distance (CD) and Earth Mover’s Distance (EMD) under TLS supervision, indicates that the model achieves low 3D reconstruction error and high-quality generation at the landscape scale.